FuriousSniper/connect-4/Readme.md

-This is a simple "Connect 4" game.
+"Connect 4" game recreated in HTML and JavaScript.